rudolphpienaar/tcl-group/README.md

-# Tcl Group Module: Protoypial-based composable data objects
+# Tcl Group Module: Prototypical-based composable data objects

 A Tcl library for creating and managing "groups," which are composite, prototype-based data objects built on Tcl's associative arrays.